House prices 2022

-- The Walloon Region was the cheapest with a median price of 175,000 euros for an attached or semi-detached house, and 290,000 euros for a detached house.
+- The Walloon Region is the cheapest with a median price of 178,000 euros for an attached or semi-detached house and 300,000 euros for a detached house.

-- Prices in the Flemish Region are between these two extremes: attached and semi-detached houses cost there 285,000 euros.
-The price for a detached house amounted to 395,000 euros.
+- The Brussels-Capital Region is the most expensive region for all types of dwellings.
+Attached and semi-detached houses cost there 499,000 euros.
+The price for a detached house amounted to 1,100,000 euros.

-- Ixelles was the most expensive municipality for houses.
-The cheapest houses can be found in Hastière.
+- Knokke-Heist is the most expensive municipality for houses.
+The cheapest houses can be found in Colfontaine.

-- The most expensive apartments are found in Knokke-Heist.
-The cheapest apartments can be found in Vielsalm.
+- Knokke-Heist is also the most expensive municipality for apartments.
+The cheapest apartments can be found in Charleroi.

 All the results in this press release are based on the deeds of sale registered at the General Administration of the Patrimonial Documentation of the FPS Finances.